Zohairk4help/Cryptocurrencies/README.md

 ### Purpose of ***Module18: Unsupervised Machine Learning and Cryptocurrencies***:
-Along reading this Module, I have successfully been able to learn, notice, connect and apply the preceding Modules, which are ETL-Module 8, some of the modules related to pandas Dataframes and Supervised Learning Model-Chapter 17.
+Simultaneously reading this Module, I have successfully been able to learn, notice, connect and apply the preceding Modules, which are ETL-Module 8, some of the modules related to pandas Dataframes and Supervised Learning Model-Chapter 17.

 I have learned and applied the knowledge of:
 1. Noticing the data and treating them with respect to their respective categories: Supervised and Unsupervised.